lelayf/clj-aws-s3/README.md

 ```

-Multipart upload, no client side encryption, no server-side encryption
+Multipart upload, with and without server-side encryption

 ```clojure